matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 3. **New device informs existing device that it wants to use the `device_authorization_grant`**

-The new device send the `verification_uri` and, if present, the `verification_uri_complete` over to the existing device and indicates that want to use protocol `device_authorization_grant` along with the `device_id` that will be used:
+At this point, the new device should ensure it has generated its Olm account, so that it has its Curve25519 and Ed25519 device identity keys.

+It then sends a `m.login.protocol` message to the existing device, containing:

+- An indicator that it wants to use protocol `device_authorization_grant`
+- The `verification_uri`
+- The `verification_uri_complete`, if present
+- The device ID it will be using, which MUST equal the unpadded base64-encoded form of the Curve25519 identity key of the new device

 *New device => Existing device via secure channel*